Never Create a Category, Unless You Must

 We started Skyflow two and a half years ago with a very simple but ambitious idea: what if you built a developer-centric product to solve one of the biggest challenges we are facing today — keeping personal data secure, ensuring privacy, and meeting the needs of data protection laws not just in letter, but also in spirit.

 There's a huge market today, filled with point solution companies selling "cybersecurity" to enterprises.
-If you are a fintech, healthtech, or just about any company with customer data, you are inundated with tools for every problem you can imagine:
+If you are a fintech company, healthtech, company or just about any company with customer data, you are inundated with tools for every problem you can imagine:

 Tools for data encryption, tools for finding PII in APIs, tools for finding PII in databases, tools for tokenizing credit card numbers, tools for observing data in your databases, tools for governing data in your data lakes, and so on.
 What is a customer supposed to do with all these tools?